Anupam-dagar/awesome-first-timers/README.md

    Facebook (optional): [Your name](facebook profile link)
 ```
    * make sure to give 2 whitespaces after each line.
-4. Commit changes with a meaningful commit message like "Added "Your Name to users.md".
+4. Commit changes with a meaningful commit message like "Added 'Your Name' to users.md".
    ``` git add -A```
    ``` git commit -m "Commit message here"``` (include double quotes)
 5. Push to repository